k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/05_LU_flow.md

 Let’s start from the **CRM_DB.CUSTOMER** database which holds the Customer entity and create the LU using Auto Discovery.

 ### Creating a New LU
-Please read the [Create New Logical Unit](/articles/03_logical_units/05_create_a_new_LU_object.md) and [Auto Discovery Wizard](/articles/03_logical_units/06_auto_discovery_wizard.md) articles.
+Please read the [Create New Logical Unit](/articles/03_logical_units/05_create_a_new_LU_object.md) article.

 We have already acknowledged that the Digital Entity should be the Customer ID that uses the CRM_DB.Customer table as the root of the LU’s modelling.
-You can use the Auto Discovery Wizard to create the LU.
+You can use the [Auto Discovery Wizard](/articles/03_logical_units/06_auto_discovery_wizard.md) to create the LU.

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/example.png)Example – Auto Discovering a Logical Unit